 Shower Her With Gifts

-If you can’t see your mom in person this Mother’s Day, let her know you’re thinking about her with a special gift.
+A way to spend your mother’s day when you can’t see your mom in person, is to let her know you’re thinking about her with a special gift.
 Monthly subscription boxes are becoming ever more popular, and you can find one for just about anything, including succulents, fashion accessories, books, and more.
 Experiential gifts are also great for Mom.
 Think about what your mother enjoys doing, and give a gift like horseback riding lessons, symphony tickets, or a yearly park pass or zoo membership.
 Other, more tangible gifts include a bracelet engraved with her children’s names, a blank journal embossed with her initials, or a gorgeous, monogrammed silk scarf.

 Host a Games Night